How and why applications are added to Azure AD

 - Proxy metadata and configuration

-- Refers back to an application object via the app id property
+- A reference back to an application object through the application ID property

-- Records local user and group app-role assignments
+- Records of local user and group application-role assignments

-- Records local user and admin permissions granted to the app
+- Records of local user and admin permissions granted to the application

-- For example: permission for the app to access a particular users email
+- For example: permission for the application to access a particular user's email

-- Records local policies including conditional access policy
+- Records of local policies including Conditional Access policy

-- Records local alternate local settings for an app
+- Records of alternate local settings for an application

 - Claims transformation rules